InManuBytes/k8sprimer/README.md

 </p></details>
 <details><summary>Getting started</summary><p>

+[Sign up](https://devslop.ctfd.io/) on the [CTF platform](https://devslop.ctfd.io/) and validate your account.
+Give us a few minutes to send you your cluster configuration file.

 Download the [challenge files](challenges_files.zip) compressed in [challenges_files.zip](challenges_files.zip) .
 Extract its content in your working directory.

-During the workshop, we will provide a cluster configuration file to participants.
-Save your config file in your working directory and use it for the [first setup challenge.](/challenges/k8s_setup/007.md)
+When you receive your config file, save it in your working directory and use it for the [first setup challenge.](/challenges/k8s_setup/007.md)

 </p></details>